-LSC weighs each Performance Criteria Area as outlined in the table below.
-Consider the weight when determining the level of information and emphasis to place in responding to the application questions, forms, and charts.
+LSC assigns weights to each Performance Area as outlined in the table below.
+Consider the weights when determining the level of information and emphasis to place in responding to the application questions, forms, and charts.

 Performance Area Weight

 Performance Area One 18%

 Performance Area Two 20%

 Performance Area Three 35%

 Performance Area Four 27%